-- Faculty identifies or is informed of a possible academic misconduct and communicates via email with the student that an academic offence incident has likely occurred.
-This email will invite the student to meet to discuss the situation.
-This email should be sent within three days of discovering the potential infraction. - 2.
-The student has three business days to respond from the date the faculty communication was sent.
-If the student fails to respond or refuses to meet, the faculty member will forward the material to the Associate/Campus Dean, as outlined in Point 5. - 3.
-The faculty member meets with the student to discuss the incident.
-This conversation should include an explanation of why this incident appears to involve misconduct.
-As well, the faculty member will advise the student of the proposed sanction and the outcome. - 4.
-If the faculty member determines that there has been no intentional or deliberate misconduct, the matter is dismissed and the meeting serves as an advisement to the student. - 5.
-If the faculty member determines that academic misconduct has occurred, the faculty member electronically completes the Academic Misconduct Report Form including contextual information and a proposed sanction (i.e. Additional Information).
-The faculty member will also assign a temporary grade, as per the proposed sanction, subject to review by the Associate/Campus Dean.
-The faculty member emails the form to the Associate/Campus Dean.
+- member emails the form to the Associate Dean.
 This temporary grade cannot be appealed until the Academic Misconduct review process has been completed. - 6.
-The Associate/Campus Dean reviews the materials submitted by the professor to determine misconduct.
-In the case of misconduct, the Associate/Campus Dean electronically completes Part I of the Academic Misconduct Form and emails it to the Registrar's Office to review for an offence history.
-If no misconduct, the Associate/Campus Dean will review the temporary grade and make changes, as necessary. - 7.
+The Associate Dean reviews the materials submitted by the professor to determine misconduct.
+In the case of misconduct, the Associate Dean electronically completes Part I of the Academic Misconduct Form and emails it to the Registrar's Office to review for an offence history.
+If no misconduct, the Associate Dean will review the temporary grade and make changes, as necessary. - 7.
 The Registrar's Office reviews the student's record, identifies any offence history, and provides any details of previous offences (including sanctions given) on Part II of the form.
-This form is returned to the Associate/Campus Dean for completion. - 8.
-The Associate/Campus Dean reviews the offence history and determines the applicable sanction.
-The Associate/Campus Dean invites the student to meet to discuss the offence and the outcome.
-If the student brings new information to that meeting, the Associate/Campus Dean can revise the outcome and/or investigate further, as needed.
-If the student declines a meeting, the Associate/Campus Dean can consider the matter closed and move on to Point 9. - 9.
-The Associate/Campus Dean completes Part III of the report, digitally signing and emailing copies to the student, the faculty member, and the Registrar's Office.
+This form is returned to the Associate Dean for completion. - 8.
+The Associate Dean reviews the offence history and determines the applicable sanction.
+The Associate Dean invites the student to meet to discuss the offence and the outcome.
+If the student brings new information to that meeting, the Associate Dean can revise the outcome and/or investigate further, as needed.
+If the student declines a meeting, the Associate Dean can consider the matter closed and move on to Point 9. - 9.
+The Associate Dean completes Part III of the report, digitally signing and emailing copies to the student, the faculty member, and the Registrar's Office.